 We evolved in the million-years-span for human culture: shaped by genetic codes, wrought in dynamic social environments and fashioned by individual self-agency to live in our fragile human civilization, an organic natural structure which can be more easily destroyed than the intelligentsia think, especially now that we are all linked together on the internet.

 Only Individuals Freely Acting in Concerted Effort

-So what should you do to correct this horrible handicap?
-Well, Khan Academy is free, as is Wikipedia, and so are all my articles – there are many other sites such as mine, like the Institution for Secularization of Islamic Society ISIS, The AHA Foundation, and much else too.
-Learn to think for yourself; I did it and I was once a dumb-downed collectivist.
-But of course, I was raised in a democracy, a mismanaged one to be sure, as they all seem to be, but one which allowed me the time to develop critical thinking despite a twisted Catholic upbringing.
+So what should you do to correct this horrible handicap if you live in an autocracy?
+Well, Khan Academy is free, as is Wikipedia, and so are all my articles – there are many other sites such as mine, like the Institution for Secularization of Islamic Society, ISIS, The AHA Foundation, free online courses on technology, hundreds of MOOCs, (Massive Open Online Courses) and much else too.
+Learn to think for yourself; I did it and I was once a dumb-downed Catholic collectivist.
+But of course, I was raised in a democracy, a mismanaged one to be sure, as they all seem to be, but one which allowed me the time to develop critical thinking despite a twisted religious upbringing.
 You have no such luxury.
 I understand completely.
 I sense a lack of any alternative for you to judge against except the West itself.
 For instance, in your nation likely the cities swell from the countryside.
 In the original industrial revolution and the current global one, there is a parallel.

 Good People Vote with their Feet